airbus-seclab/bincat/doc/tutorial.md

 ## Tutorial

-This tutorial gradually demonstrates BinCAT features, by analysing a provided keygen-me-style program, which takes a few arguments as command-line parameters, then generates a hash depending on these parameters, and compares it to an expected *license* value.
+This tutorial gradually demonstrates BinCAT features, by analyzing a provided keygen-me-style program, which takes a few arguments as command-line parameters, then generates a hash depending on these parameters, and compares it to an expected *license* value.